fogatlas/fogatlas/README.md

 FogAtlas is composed by:
-1. some [Custom Resource Definitions](https://github.com/fogatlas/crd-client-go) that model a distributed infrastructure (Region, Link, ExernalEndpoint) and to extends a k8s Deployment, called FADepl;
+1. some [Custom Resource Definitions](https://github.com/fogatlas/crd-client-go) that model a distributed infrastructure (Region, Link, ExernalEndpoint) and extend a k8s Deployment, called FADepl;
 1. a controller of the introduced CRDs called [fadepl-controller](https://github.com/fogatlas/fadepl-controller);
 1. other components, namely:
    * a monitoring system based on a vanilla Prometheus plus customized exporters